 Marc Faber is known as Dr. Doom because of his always negative market sentiment.
 This is called being a perma-bear.

 His sentiment is excellently presented in his book Tomorrow’s Gold, Asia’s age of discovery.
 In that book, he tackles market cycles and focuses to a large degree on the downswings instead of concentrating on the upswings.

 Description of the Marc Faber portfolio

-Marc Faber’s trepidation of the market shows in his portfolio.
-The portfolio comes from Meb Faber (no relation) and his book Global Asset Allocation: A Survey of the World’s Top Asset Allocation Strategies.
+Marc Faber’s trepidation of the market shows in his investment portfolio.
+The model portfolio comes from Meb Faber (no relation) and his book Global Asset Allocation: A Survey of the World’s Top Asset Allocation Strategies.

 50% of Marc Faber’s portfolio is in real assets, gold, and REITs.
 25% is in bonds.